PalisadoesFoundation/talawa-api/docs/docs/auto-docs/utilities/passwordResetTokenUtils/functions/storePasswordResetToken.md

 ### expiresAt

-`Date`
+The expiration date of the token, or null for tokens that never expire

-The expiration date of the token
+`Date` | `null`

 ## Returns